 The purpose of the policy

-The purpose of the draft Data Protection Policy is to support the Privacy and Personal Information Protection Act 1998 (PPIP Act), to guide how data is collected, managed and stored as part of smart places implementation.
+The purpose of the Smart Places Data Protection Policy is to support the Privacy and Personal Information Protection Act 1998 (PPIP Act), to guide how data is collected, managed and stored as part of smart places implementation.